 On 20 June 2001, Australia's Senate agreed to an order which requires each Non-corporate Commonwealth Entity to publish aspects of its contracts with a value of $100,000 or more on its Internet homepage.
 The Senate subsequently amended its order on 27 September 2001, in June 2003 and again on 1 March 2007.
 The Government has agreed in principle to comply with the spirit of the Senate order.

-Pursuant to the Senate Order on departmental and agency contracts the following list sets out contracts entered into by the National Capital Authority which provide for a consideration to the value of $100 000 or more and which:
+Pursuant to the Senate Order on departmental and agency contracts the list that is available on AusTender sets out contracts entered into by the National Capital Authority which provide for a consideration to the value of $100 000 or more and which: